redhat-developer/vscode-openshift-tools/README.commands.md

    * `Import from Git` - Deploy a git repository directly on OpenShift using a guided workflow
    * `New Component` - Create a component from the available registries.

-Commands available in context for the compenent
+Commands available in context for the component

    * `Start Dev` - The application has been built and deployed to the OpenShift/Kubernetes cluster and the application is port-forwarded for local accessibility.
 The extension will watch for changes in the current directory and rebuild the application when changes are detected.
    * `Start Dev on Podman` - Run the above start dev workflow for applications deployed on Podman.